Case Interview Practice

 Aurora Tech Institute: Launching a Global Product Design Diploma: case interview walkthrough

 The Aurora Tech Institute case focuses on launching a Global Product Design Diploma.
-This case is set in the consumer industry and presents a medium difficulty level, making it suitable for candidates preparing for case interviews.
+This case is set in the consumer industry and presents a medium difficulty level, making it suitable for candidates looking to enhance their market entry decision skills.

 What this case tests

-This case tests your ability to evaluate market entry strategies for a new educational program.
-You will need to assess market demand, competitive landscape, and potential barriers to entry.
-Candidates should demonstrate analytical skills and the ability to synthesize information from various sources.
+This case tests your ability to evaluate market entry strategies for a new educational product.
+You will need to demonstrate skills in market analysis, competitive positioning, and financial forecasting.
+The case will challenge you to think critically about consumer needs and institutional capabilities.

 How to solve